-From cash flow analysis to automating back-office tasks, adopting these three best practices will keep small business owners on the road to success.
+From cash flow analysis to automating back-office tasks, adopting these three financial practices will keep small business owners on the road to success.

 Successful businesses may get their start by coming up with a great idea for a product or delivering a service in a new way.
 However, innovative ideas and a welcoming market aren’t enough to keep a business growing.